Zora Arkus-Duntov: Retirement

 Arkus-Duntov retired in 1975, and Dave McLellan became Chief Engineer of the Corvette.
-Following his retirement Arkus-Duntov remained active in the Corvette community.
+Following his retirement, Arkus-Duntov remained active in the Corvette community.
 A member of the Drag Racing Hall of Fame, the Chevrolet Legends of Performance, and the Automotive Hall of Fame, he took part in the rollout of the one millionth Corvette at Bowling Green in 1992.
 He drove the bulldozer at the ground breaking ceremonies for the National Corvette Museum in 1994.
 In a 2024 interview, Tadge Juechter recalled a mid-1990s onsite design review of the then upcoming 5th generation Corvette to which the retired Arkus-Duntov had been invited.
 After reviewing the extensive changes in the new design, Arkus-Duntov notably observed: "The engine is still in the front".
 Six weeks before his death, Arkus-Duntov was guest speaker at "Corvette: A Celebration of an American Dream", an evening held at the showrooms of Jack Cauley Chevrolet Detroit.

 Death

 Arkus-Duntov died in Detroit on April 21, 1996, and his ashes were entombed at the National Corvette Museum in Bowling Green, Kentucky.
 Pulitzer Prize winning columnist George Will wrote in his obituary that "if... you do not mourn his passing, you are not a good American."

-Despite Duntov's work on the CERV I and CERV II and many mid-engine design studies, the idea of a mid-engine Corvette was not approved by GM management until 2019 with the announcement of the release of the eighth generation C8 Corvette.
+Despite Arkus-Duntov's work on the CERV I and CERV II and many mid-engine design studies, the idea of a mid-engine Corvette was not approved by GM management until 2019 with the announcement of the release of the eighth generation C8 Corvette.
 Rumors circulated that a high-performance version of the C8 could be named the "Zora".
 On a pre-production camouflaged version, observers noted small stickers that resembled the profile of Zora Arkus-Duntov.